o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 Specifically for Android, you must configure the registry settings value so that the Asset Processor can process Android platform assets.
 To do this, update the `<engine-root>\Registry\AssetProcessorPlatformConfig.setreg` file.

-Under the `Amazon/AssetProcessor/Platforms` section of the file, enable the "android" flag.
+In the `Amazon/AssetProcessor/Platforms` section of the file, set the `"android"` flag to `"enabled"`.
 For example:

 ```
 "Amazon": {